TheBigSadowski/review-gen/README.md

     ]

 This would exclude Westley from reviewing Inigo and would exclude Prince Humperdink from writing reviews for Count Rugen and Fezzik.
 Other than that, the selections will be random.

+It is important to note that managers should be defined in the list first, since they are referred to in construction of the other people.
+However, this will not change how reviews are assigned, since we shuffle the list before starting to assign reviews anyway.